 If you’re sleep-deprived, that’s correlated with appearing unwell and tired, which can make you seem less attractive.
 This effect may have something to do with the correlation between sleep deprivation and elevated levels of the stress hormones adrenaline and cortisol.

 Sleep deprivation can send the body’s sympathetic nervous system into overdrive, causing the release of greater amounts of the hormone adrenaline.
-People who are sleep-deprived are at greater risk for developing hyperlipidemia, or high cholesterol, which can lead to heart attack or stroke.
+People who are sleep-deprived are at greater risk for developing hyperlipidemia, or high cholesterol, which can lead to a heart attack or stroke.

 Immune System Health